St Barnaby's thistle

 Undispersed seed (approximately 10 per cent) rely on the stem collapsing and depositing the seed on the adjacent ground.
 In addition to dispersal by water, seed is spread as a contaminant in fleece, grain and also on vehicles and machinery.

 St Barnaby's thistle germinates after the autumn rains, developing into rosettes throughout winter and early spring.

-Flower stems grow in late spring and over summer producing seeds over a four to five-month period.
+Flower stems grow in late spring and over summer producing seeds over a 4 to 5 month period.
 Depending on climatic conditions, the St Barnaby's thistle may survive the late summer forming a new rosette in autumn followed by a second spring flowering.
 Early removal of the flowering stem via mowing may encourage a similar second year spring flowering.

 Seedbank propagule persistence

-St Barnaby's thistle produces between 35-80 seeds per flower head with up to 10,000 seeds produced per plant.
+St Barnaby's thistle produces between 35 to 80 seeds per flower head with up to 10,000 seeds produced per plant.
 Over 90 per cent of the seeds are viable once it is dispersed from the flower.

-Seed longevity of this weed is between 6-10 years with most of the seeds either germinating or depleting in the first year.
+Seed longevity of this weed is between 6 to 10 years with most of the seeds either germinating or depleting in the first year.
 Approximately 10 per cent of the seeds survive to a second season.

 It is important to note that 1 per cent of a substantial seedbank can constitute thousands of seeds and therefore thousands of potential plants.

 St Barnaby's thistle prefers temperate regions on fertile, drier soils.
 It favours areas with 600mm of annual rainfall, but is also know to have a significant presence in lower rainfall areas.

 This plant can be found on roadsides, neglected wasteland and agricultural land.
 Plants in the rosette phase are frost tolerant while mature plants entering the flowering stage become more frost sensitive.
 It prefers full sun and vigour is reduced as shade increases.